 Jennifer received a Bachelor of Science degree in Economics from St. John’s University and a law degree from Hofstra University, where she was an editor of the Hofstra Law Review.
 Before joining the firm, Jennifer was an associate with the Commercial Litigation department of the New York City law firm of Baer Marks & Upham and served as a law clerk to the Honorable J. Farley III on the United States Court of Appeals for Veterans’ Claims in Washington, D.C.

 District of Columbia

-U.S. Court of Appeals for the Third, Fourth, and Ninth Circuits
+U.S. Courts of Appeals for the District of Columbia, Third, Fourth, Seventh, Nineth, and Tenth Circuits

 U.S. District Courts for the District of Maryland, District of Columbia, Southern and Eastern Districts of New York, District of Colorado, Central District of Illinois, Western District of Wisconsin, and Western District of Michigan

 St. John’s University, B.S.